bigbio/ibaqpy/README.md

 # ibaqpy

-IBAQPy compute IBAQ values for Triqler outputs of Sample specific datasets.
-Additional tasks:

-- Remove contaminants, decoy and proteins with non-tryptic peptides
+ibaqpy compute IBAQ values for proteins starting from an msstats input file and a SDRF experimental design file.
+This package provides multiple tools:

+- `peptide_file_generation.py`: generate a peptide file from a msstats input file and a SDRF experimental design file.

+- `peptide_normalization.py`: Normalize the input output file from script `peptide_file_generation.py`.
+It includes multiple steps such as peptidoform normalization, peptidorom to peptide summarization, peptide intesity normalization, and imputation.

-- Normalize IBAQ values for each protein.
+- `compute_ibaq.py`: Compute IBAQ values from the output file from script `peptide_normalization.py`.

 ### Collecting intensity files